 Hurricanes bring destructive winds, heavy rains, and storm surge, posing serious threats to property and lives throughout the Houston-Galveston region.
 Armed with the right information and proactive measures, we can weather the storm together and keep ourselves and our loved ones safe.
-Let this guide be your compass, empowering you to face the storm with confidence and resilience.
+Let this guide empower you to face the storm with confidence and resilience.